mjordan/larkm/README.md

    * `shoulder`: free text
    * `policy`: free text
    * `target`: free text
-   * `date_created`: date in yyyy-mm-dd format, or a range using the `TO` operator
+   * `date_created`: single date in yyyy-mm-dd format, or a date range in the form `[yyyy-mm-dd TO yyyy-mm-dd ]`
-   * `date_modified`: date in yyyy-mm-dd format, or a range using the `TO` operator
+   * `date_modified`: single date in yyyy-mm-dd format, or a date range in the form `[yyyy-mm-dd TO yyyy-mm-dd ]`
 * `page`: the page number.
 Optional; if omitted, the first page is returned.
 * `page_size`: the number of ARKs to include in the page of results.
 Optional; default is 20.

-Searching uses the [default Whoosh query language](https://whoosh.readthedocs.io/en/latest/querylang.html).
+Searching uses the [default Whoosh query language](https://whoosh.readthedocs.io/en/latest/querylang.html), which supports boolean operators "AND", "OR", and "NOT", phase searches, and wildcards.
 Some example queries (not URL-encoded for easy reading) are:

 * q=`erc_what:vancouver`
 * q=`erc_what:"Biggest trends in airliners"`